 Mark 14:13, on the other hand, present the commanded event as referentially bounded and nothing more, but Jesus could have used the imperfective instead just as easily, where it could have communicated the progressive/ongoing nature of translational motion.

-Translation motion brings us back to the imperfect imperative ὕπαγε.
+Translational motion verbs like these brings us back to the imperfect imperative ὕπαγε.
 It appears to be inherently limited to the imperfective aspect when used in the imperative.
-But that doesn’t make it an exception because the limitation on its usage is directly tied to its semantics: translation motion.
+But that doesn’t make it an exception because the limitation on its usage is directly tied to its lexical semantics.
 Exceptions aren’t exceptions when they’re motivated by their semantic relationship to a grammatical category.